pekspro/pekspro.github.io/devblog/_posts/0054 Time picker for blazor/2021-05-09-time-picker-for-blazor.markdown

 categories: [Blazor]
 ---

-There are existing controls in Blazor that makes it to get different types of user input, like strings, numbers, and date.
+There are existing components in Blazor that makes it to get different types of user input, like strings, numbers, and date.
 But what about time?

 ## The problem